 o The Dean's and Director’s Council, as the Council is the body that might make changes that result in Program Substantive Changes.

 o The Curriculum Committee, as the Committee is responsible for approving changes to Educational Programs.

 An annual review of the SACSCOC Substantive Change policy located at: http://www.sacscoc.org/pdf/081705/SubstantiveChange.pdf will be conducted by the SACSCOC Liaison for any necessary changes to this policy.
-This policy shall be updated and posted to the Grayson College, Office of Planning, Research, Assessment and Accreditation website located at: www.grayson.edu.
+This policy shall be updated and posted to the Grayson College, Office of Planning, and Institutional Effectiveness website located at: www.grayson.edu.
 When updated and posted, an email will be sent by the SACSCOC Liaison to all GC employees with a link to the policy on the college website.